dazcona/memorability/README.md

 ## Visualization: Activation Maps

-Model ResNet152 trained with ImageNet was leveraged for the video-frame 48 of the top short-term and long-term most memorable videos.
+Model ResNet152 trained with ImageNet was leveraged for one of the video frames (frame 48) of the top short-term and long-term most memorable videos.
 This is very useful for understanding which parts of these given images led the pre-trained CNN to the ImageNet classification.
 This technique is called *class activation map* (CAM) visualization and consists of producing heatmaps of class activation over input images.
 For further details see Francois Chollet's Deep Learning with Python book.

 ### Top short-term most memorable videos

-1. **video798.webm**
+1. **video798.webm**.
 The top-4 classes predicted for this video frame are as follows:

 * 'torch': 0.23151287 (with 23.25% probability)
 * 'hatchet': 0.094463184 (with 9.44% probability)
 * 'crutch': 0.0654099 (with 6.54% probability)